-1. A precondition for using a credit facility of NIS 115 million (out of the increase in the credit facility in the amount of NIS 239 million as described above) is that it be after repayment of NIS 400 million of the bank's loan to the Company in the amount of € 125 million (in relation to the Lutetia hotel).
+1. The ratio of equity (excluding non-controlling interests) to total balance sheet will not fall below 15% at all times, and the equity (excluding non-controlling interests) will be no less than NIS 1,250 million.
 2. Commitment of the relevant subsidiaries to maintain an LTV ratio of 80%.
 3. Commitment of the Company to not withdraw shares of Clal Insurance Enterprises Ltd. (hereinafter: "Clal") that are deposited in the Company's bank account at a rate of 7.5%, and that the amount of the shares in the account be no less than 7.5% of the issued and paid in share capital of Clal, and that the value of the said shares of Clal be no less than NIS 300 million.
 Various cure provisions were also provided should the Company fail to comply with the ratio and value of the Clal shares, as described above.